raspberrypilearning/interactive-animation/en/step_8.md

 + Where will you position it?
 + Do you want to change its colour or make it a new costume in the Paint editor?
 + How big should it be?
-+ Which direction will it be pointing?
++ Which direction will it point in?
 + How will it move differently to the first sprite?

 See how this project has two sprites.